Urgent need for adoption: Vermilion County Animal Shelter's dog kennels are full

 DANVILLE — Meet Velvet, one of 32 adoptable dogs in the Vermilion County Animal Shelter Monday that were urgently in need of homes.

-This American staffordshire terrier mix, believed to be little over a year old, is one of shelter Adoptions Manager Jimmy Nelson’s favorites.
+This American staffordshire terrier mix, believed to be little over a year old, is one of adoptions Manager Jimmy Nelson’s favorites.

 "She's just a little sweetheart," he said.